-There are packing and moving companies that specialize in helping people transition to Assisted Living Communities.
+Packing and moving companies specialize in helping people transition to Assisted Living Communities.
 They can create a well-organized plan to make your physical move as easy and stress-free as possible.
-Services include: Downsizing, packing, moving, shipping, storing, staging, and interior design.
+Services include: downsizing, packing, moving, shipping, storing, staging, interior design, and more.

 Non-Emergency Medical Transportation

-Non-Emergency Medical Transportation provides a safe, convenient, and comfortable way to travel for people with limited mobility.
-They have fully licensed and insured drivers and vehicles which can be scheduled to go both short or long distances and include wheelchair lift vans and gurney transfers.
+Non-emergency medical transportation companies provide a safe, convenient, and comfortable way to travel for those with limited mobility.
+Vehicles include wheelchair lift vans and gurney transfers which have fully licensed and insured drivers.
+Rides can be scheduled to go both short or long distances and can be one-way or a round trip.

-Mobile doctors and nurses are licensed medical professionals who can travel to you and provide their services in the comfort of your own home or Assisted Living Community.
-Such physician’s include General Practitioners, Psychologists, Psychiatrists, Podiatrists, and nurses include Licensed Vocational Nurses, Registered Nurses, and Nurse Practitioners.
+Mobile doctors and nurses are licensed medical professionals who can travel directly to you and provide their services in the comfort of your own home or Assisted Living Community.
+Such physician’s include General Practitioners, Psychologists, Psychiatrists, Podiatrists and nurses include Licensed Vocational Nurses, Registered Nurses, and Nurse Practitioners.

-Home Modifications are typically needed if you or your loved one are going to stay home and need to make your private residence safer and more accessible.
-These include: wheelchair ramps, grab bars, hand railings, walk-in or barrier free showers, stair lifts, home elevators, vertical platform lifts.
+Accessibility solutions are typically needed for those who’re going to stay at home and need to make their private residence safer and more secure.
+These include: wheelchair ramps, grab bars, hand railings, walk-in or barrier free showers, stair lifts, home elevators, vertical platform lifts, and more.

 Active Adult (55+) Communities

-Active Adult Communities, sometimes referred to as senior apartments, are different types of communities that are available to individuals who are at least 55 years of age.
+Active adult (55+) communities, sometimes referred to as senior apartments, are different types of dwellings that are available to individuals who are at least 55 years of age.
 However, some of these communities may only require that about 80% of their residents to be aged 55 and up.
 They not only offer apartment-style residences but also single-family homes, townhomes, and condos that you may rent or own.
-They are a great option for those who would like to live independently, stay active, participate in classes, activities, and events, or take advantage of clubs and recreational opportunities.
-Though, 55+ Communities do not offer any on-site medical or assisted care, nor do they provide meals, housekeeping/ laundry, or transportation services.
+They can be a great option for those who would like to live independently, stay active, participate in classes, activities, and events, or take advantage of clubs and recreational opportunities.
+Though, 55+ Communities do not offer any on-site medical or assisted care, nor do they provide meals, housekeeping, laundry, or transportation services.

-Form 602A- PHYSICIAN’S REPORT FOR RESIDENTIAL CARE FACILITIES FOR THE ELDERLY (RCFE).
-Is a mandatory document that your PCP or General Practitioner will need to completely fill out and sign before you move-in to an Assisted Living Community in California (Unless you are currently in a hospital or skilled nursing facility you will typically need to make an appointment with your doctor and bring this form with you). https://www.cdss.ca.gov/cdssweb/entres/forms/english/lic602a.pdf
+Form 602A- PHYSICIAN’S REPORT FOR RESIDENTIAL CARE FACILITIES FOR THE ELDERLY (RCFE) is a mandatory document that your PCP or General Practitioner will need to completely fill out and sign before you move into an Assisted Living Community in California (unless you are currently in a hospital or skilled nursing facility you will typically need to make an appointment with your doctor and bring this form with you) – Click here to download